PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM-in-R.md

              method = "REML")
 {% endhighlight %}

 We can use an [ANOVA](https://en.wikipedia.org/wiki/Analysis_of_variance) to compare these two models and pick the right one.
+It does generalized likelihood ratio test to our nested models.

 {% highlight r %}
 anova(gam_6_ar0$lme, gam_6_ar1$lme)